progit/progit/de/01-introduction/01-chapter1.markdown

 <!--Let’s get into using some Git.
 First things first—you have to install it.
 You can get it a number of ways; the two major ones are to install it from source or to install an existing package for your platform.-->

 Laß uns damit anfangen, Git tatsächlich zu verwenden.
 Der erste Schritt besteht natürlich darin, Git zu installieren und das kann, wie üblich, auf unterschiedliche Weisen geschehen.
-Die beiden wichtigsten bestehen darin, entweder den Quellcode herunterzuladen und selbst zu kompilieren oder ein fertiges Paket für dein Betriebssystem zu installieren.
+Die beiden wichtigsten bestehen darin, entweder den Quellcode herunterzuladen und selbst zu kompilieren oder ein fertiges Paket für Dein Betriebssystem zu installieren.

 <!--### Installing from Source ###-->
 ### Vom Quellcode aus installieren ###